earthai-tech/fusionlab-learn/docs/source/glossary.rst

        parsed by :mod:`sphinx.ext.napoleon`.

    NTemporalFusionTransformer
-       A ``fusionlab`` variant of TFT requiring static and dynamic inputs, currently focused on point forecasts.
+       A ``fusionlab-learn`` variant of TFT requiring static and dynamic inputs, currently focused on point forecasts.
 See
        :class:`~fusionlab.nn.NTemporalFusionTransformer`.